 If you are connecting your new space to the house, how will you modify the access from the existing home to the new space?
 Will a new sliding or French door be big enough, or do you want to do a complete folding wall of glass to open the whole room up to your new space?
 Consistent improvements by the door manufacturers have opened that option up to more of us.

 As you can see, many things go into designing and creating an inviting, beautiful outdoor “room”, which for me is the most enjoyable room in my home.
-Call us at 503-534-0985 to schedule your initial in home consultation, and we’ll have you outside in time for summer.
+Contact us to schedule your initial in-home consultation, and we’ll have you outside in time for summer.